Amazon FBA and Amazon FBM are two options for shipping products to your customers.

 This may be done in two ways: FBM sellers could manage the process themselves or partner with a third-party logistics service provider.

-Either way, the merchant is responsible for storing and placing inventory, order fulfillment, returns, and customer service.
+The merchant is responsible for storing and placing inventory, order fulfillment, returns, and customer service.

 Unlike FBM, Fulfilled by Amazon (FBA) is a service that lets merchants outsource fulfillment to Amazon.